reactiflux/reactiflux.com/src/transcripts/typescript-team.md

 – DanielR

-_**Follow up**_: I had seen the thing about emit, but typeclasses seem like such a transformative thing in terms of opening up new approaches to programming, I really miss them when they’re not there!

 <a name="been-out-of-the-loop" href="#been-out-of-the-loop">#</a> **Q:** Been out of the loop for a awhile, but I remember a time when Babel announced support for TS.
 Any guidance on when to use [Babel](https://babeljs.io/) vs [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html)? – antmdvs

 **A:** Babel has support for transpiling TS to JS, but doesn't do type checking.
 Babel may be useful if you're in a scenario where you need to transpile on a file-by-file basis (babel-loader with webpack is a good example, although ts-loader can also work in a transpile-only mode), or if you already have a build chain that uses Babel (particularly with other custom transforms).
 But if you need type checking, you'll need to use the TS compiler in some way.